Wear and tear in a rental property

 What is accidental damage and who is liable?

-Accidental damage caused by the tenant (or their houseguests) is generally the tenant's responsibility.
-When it comes to home insurance, accidental damage is considered any loss or damage caused by a sudden, unintended or unexpected event that is accidental.
+Accidental damage is considered any loss or damage caused by a sudden, unintended or unexpected event that was unintentional.
 This can include accidents like spilling wine on the carpet or breaking a vase.
-While it's ordinarily the tenant who is liable to pay for accidental damage, disputes can regularly occur.
+The tenant (or their houseguest) is generally liable for accidental damage.

 What state does the property need to be in when it's vacated?